Piyush1165205/Data-Analysis-PowerBi/README.md

 # Data-Analysis-PowerBi
 This repository contains Power BI dashboards and reports created to analyze and visualize real-world datasets.
 It focuses on data cleaning, data modeling, KPIs, and interactive visualizations to deliver meaningful business insights and support data-driven decision-making.

+📦 Amazon Sales Analysis – Power BI Project
+This project focuses on analyzing Amazon sales data using Power BI to understand overall business performance.
+The dashboard provides insights into sales trends, revenue distribution, product performance, and customer behavior.
+Key metrics such as total sales, profit, order volume, and category-wise performance are visualized using interactive charts and KPIs.
+Filters and slicers allow users to analyze data by time period, product category, and region.
+The project helps identify top-selling products, high-performing categories, and patterns that support data-driven decision-making.
+This project demonstrates practical skills in data cleaning, data modeling, and visualization using Power BI.